3dgen/cppwasm-book/en/ch1-quick-guide/ch1-01-install.md

 ### `Installing and activating Emscripten`

-For MacOS or Linux users, switch to the directory where emsdk is located in the console and execute the following command:
+For MacOS or Linux users, `cd` into the folder where emsdk is located in a terminal and execute the following command:

 ```
 ./emsdk update
 ./emsdk install latest
 ```

-Emsdk will download and install the latest components of Emscripten from the Internet.
-After the installation is complete, execute the following command to configure and activate Emscripten:
+Emsdk will download and install the latest components of Emscripten from the Internet automatically.
+After the installation is complete, execute the following command to activate Emscripten:

 ```
 ./emsdk activate latest
 ```

-In the newly created console, switch to the directory where emsdk is located and execute the following command to configure the PATH and other environment variables for Emscripten for the current console:
+Everytime a new terminal instance was created, you should `cd` into the folder where emsdk is located, and execute the following command to activate Emscripten environment variables for the current terminal:

 ```
 source ./emsdk_env.sh
 ```

-The installation method in the Windows environment is basically the same, the difference is to use "emsdk.bat" instead of "emsdk", use "emsdk_env.bat" instead of "source./emsdk_env.sh".
+The installation on Windows is basically the same, the difference is to use `emsdk.bat` instead of `emsdk`, use `emsdk_env.bat` instead of `source./emsdk_env.sh`.
 The following commands are used to install and activate Emscripten:

 ```
 emsdk.bat update